-If you’re at a point where you are re-evaluating your health or fitness New Year's resolutions, perhaps you need to focus on just one thing - like cutting down on, or cutting out completely, processed sugar from your diet.
+If you’re at a point where you are re-evaluating your health or fitness New Year's resolutions, perhaps you need to focus on just one thing - like cutting down on or cutting out completely, processed sugar from your diet.

 Dr. Kurt Perkins, DC, CCWP, CFMP is a functional medicine doctor in Colorado Springs who says, “When you look at a nutritional standpoint we have nutritional facts.
-We have essential fats, we have essential proteins, or amino acids but there is no such thing as an essential carb.
+We have essential fats, and we have essential proteins or amino acids but there is no such thing as an essential carb.
 Our body can produce that carb or produce that sugar, because yeah the brain requires it, other things in your body require us to have it.”

-But it’s not as simple as cutting out sugary drinks, candy bars, cookies and things like that.
-Dr. Kurt says it's important to know that carbohydrates - like potatoes, grains, pasta and rice are essentially interchangeable terms with sugar when it comes to how your body processes them.
+But it’s not as simple as cutting out sugary drinks, candy bars, cookies, and things like that.
+Dr. Kurt says it's important to know that carbohydrates - like potatoes, grains, pasta, and rice are essentially interchangeable terms with sugar when it comes to how your body processes them.

-"Fatty liver is kind of a big deal in my world (functional medicine) because the storing a days worth fuel (for your body) and then you’re going to become resistant.
+"Fatty liver is kind of a big deal in my world (functional medicine) because the storing a day's worth of fuel (for your body) and then you’re going to become resistant.
 That's where the whole insulin resistance comes into play.
-Then your muscles are like, ‘Great I'll take about a days worth of fuel, but we're shutting it down after that. let me go store this in the least resistant part of the body.’
+Then your muscles are like, ‘Great I'll take about a day worth of fuel, but we're shutting it down after that. let me go store this in the least resistant part of the body.’
 That's the area between the armpits and thighs, and that’s why it’s in the midsection where most people gain weight.”

 So if you wanted to cut way down on your sugar, or completely cut processed sugar from your diet Dr. Kurt says that would bring numerous health benefits.
 He also warns those benefits wouldn't be the first thing you would notice.
-“There would be some hangryness, and cravings and those types of things.
+“There would be some hungriness, and cravings and those types of things.
 Because (sugar/carbs) hits those dopamine receptors in the brain and that's our reward center and source of our motivation.
 So, as you start getting rid of those higher sugar levels be prepared to probably be a little moody and things like that.”

 If you have questions or want more information about what a functional medicine approach to your health is, Dr. Kurt says, feel free to reach out to his staff atDr.
 Kurt’s Place (https://www.drkurtsplace.com/) anytime.